wangpy/google-play-android-publisher-plugin/README.md

 - Uploading Android App Bundle (AAB) or APK files to Google Play
   - This includes apps which use Multiple APK support
   - ProGuard `mapping.txt` files can also be associated with each app file, for deobfuscating stacktraces
+  - Native debug symbol `lib.zip` files can also be associated with each app file, for deobfuscating native crash dumps
   - The update priority can also be set, if using [in-app updates][gp-docs-inappupdates]
 -  Uploading APK expansion (.obb) files
    - With the option to re-use expansion files from existing APKs, e.g. for patch releases